BM-Buschmann/Getting-started-with-Embedded/README.md

 ### Projects Overview

-1. **Embedded Lab One**:The "Hello World" project is a classic introductory program that serves as a starting point for learning any programming language.
-This project explores a simple Java program that prints the phrase "Hello, World!" to the console.
+1. **Embedded Lab One**:Embedded Lab One explores the fundamental concepts of digital I/O ports and microcontroller configurations.
+It covers tasks such as LED blinking, user input handling, and modularized financial calculations using the MSP430 G2550 chip.
+The labs emphasize hands-on programming and understanding the interplay of registers to control various functionalities.
-1. **Embedded Lab Two** *Exercise 1*:This project explores the first steps of getting started with some basic Java syntax structures by implementing a Body Mass Index (BMI) calculator.
-Further it shows how to take user input, perform calculations, and display the results using Java.
+1. **Embedded Lab Two** *Embedded Lab Two extends the exploration by introducing input pins, interrupts, and complex task coordination.
+It involves tasks like button input handling, LED control based on button presses, and generating musical tones using the MSP430 G2550 chip.
+The lab reinforces the understanding of interrupt-driven processes and expands on the use of I/O ports.

 ### Getting Started